 In other and shorter words, it does not matter what your hobby is, whether you like to paint in your free time or moments of stress or the opposite, neither does it matter when and how you do it, but that you do it.

-Hence, in moments of stress, instead of freaking out and over thinking trying to find a solution, turn to what calms you down.
+Hence, in moments of stress, instead of freaking out and overthinking trying to find a solution, turn to what calms you down.
 You will be able to find a solution to whatever problem you are having much more easily.
-Sometimes the answer just doesn’t come to you if your work overtime, but rather when you take time off.
+Sometimes the answer just doesn’t come to you if you work overtime, but rather when you take time off.

 6. Take Advice

 Sometimes the reason for stress is that you have the answers, but are not sure of them.
 When it comes to business, the pressure is inevitable because there is always work to do, isn’t there?
 Or that’s what it feels like, anyway.

 Share your worries with others; listen to what they have to say instead of pondering on it on your own, sometimes other people’s perspective can broaden your own.